 Copy the pre-built tar file to the DVD_Overlay directory that corresponds with the version of base OS you want to build.
-For instance, if you wanted to build with CentOS 7, mkdir build/distributions/CentOS/7/x86_64/DVD_Overlay cp </path/to/.tar> build/distributions/CentOS/7/x86_64/DVD_Overlay
+For instance, if you wanted to build with CentOS 7,

 Note: For building on a RHEL system, you will need to replace the word CentOS with the word RedHat in the tar file.